rvmey/triggercmd-mcp-stdio/docker/README.md

 ## Files

-- `Dockerfile` - Multi-stage build configuration for the MCP server
+- `../Dockerfile` - Multi-stage build configuration for the MCP server (in repository root)
+- `../dockerignore` - Files to exclude from the Docker build context (in repository root)
+- `docker-compose.yml` - Docker Compose configuration with volume mounts and security settings
 - `build.sh` - Build script to create the Docker image
-- `.dockerignore` - Files to exclude from the Docker build context
+- `README.md` - This documentation file

 ## Building the Image